Birds in the Gardens

 There are more than 150 species of birds that can be seen at the Gardens throughout the year.
 The Gardens offers a range of habitats for breeding, nesting and feeding.

 Every month two Bird Walks are held at the Gardens, led by a Mendocino Coast Audubon Society member.
-These are scheduled year round.
-The Beginning Birding walk is the 1st Saturday at 9:00 am.
-The Early Bird walks are the 3rd Wednesday at 8:00 am (May through October) and 8:30am (November through April).
-For information visit their website.
-Or view their latest Newsletter
+These are scheduled year-round.
+The Beginning Birding walk is the first Saturday every month at 9:00 a.m.
+The Early Bird Walks are held the third Wednesday at 8:00 a.m.
+(April through October) and 8:30 a.m.
+(November through March).
+For information visit the MCAS website.

 - Wilson's Warbler: Bright yellow underneath, greenish above, with a glossy black cap (brighter in the male), this warbler is a summer resident and breeder, nesting on the ground.
 Like most warblers, it is primarily an insect-eater; it does a great deal of "fly catching" rather than gleaning.